nats-io/java-nats-examples/ocsp/README.md

 # OCSP Stapling SSLContext

-OCSP Stapling is supported in Java since JDK 8.
+OCSP Stapling has been supported in Java since JDK 8.
 There is an excellent document from Oracle which describes it in detail.

 [Client-Driven OCSP and OCSP Stapling](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/ocsp.html)